 All this is basic information that is a starting point for realizing and controlling the costs incurred when mixing cocktails.

-If you are a bartender or bar manager and want to dig deeper into calculating and controlling pour costs, Jeffrey Morgenthaler has fantastic information and spreadsheets available on his website that you will find useful:
+If you are a bartender or bar manager and want to dig deeper into calculating and controlling pour costs, Jeffrey Morgenthaler has fantastic information and spreadsheets available on his website that you will find useful including how to price a cocktail menu and how to take inventory and calculate pour cost.

 Edited by Colleen Graham